An Illustrated Family History Archive

 Lady Belle Hamilton painted by George Romney in the 1780s

 Depending how accurate Louisa was with her 'Lady Bel' comment, more research may uncover a more dependable link with Isabella (or her husband, a more likely candidate with stronger associations with the Caribbean) and some other aspects of Cyrus's history (the Littletons, for instance).
 Perhaps there is another 'Lady Bel' out there besides the one I've found and speculated on here.
 There are certainly more Lady Hamiltons to find - there is Lady Marianne Hamilton (1737-1802), or Lady Cassandre Agnes Hamilton (1741-1821) or maybe even Lady Louisa Hamilton (d.1777) dying just before Cyrus's baptism and with the same name as his eldest daughter.
-Isabella Erskine looks very intriguing, but the case remains open.
+Isabella Erskine looks very intriguing - and I think most likely - but the case remains open.

 Basseterre on St. Kitts in about 1808, a place of origin for Cyrus Hamilton?